 A day later, Bill suggested divorce.

-And right then and there, Tina’s defenses increasingly crumbled over the next 48 hours.
+Right then and there, Tina’s defenses increasingly crumbled over the next 48 hours.
 At first, she was filled with rage.
-But when it was clear that Bill was not moved, she became tearful.
+But she became tearful when it was clear that Bill was not moved.
 She panicked.
-Then, she reached out to a couples counselor for help, and the work began.
+Then, she contacted a couples counselor for help, and the work began.

 Understanding sexless marriage

 She had emotionally abandoned her marriage decades ago, and before sex between them could return in earnest, she had to show up emotionally to her own marriage again.
-Bill suggesting divorce brought her deep vulnerability out in the open suddenly.
+Bill’s suggestion of divorce brought her deep vulnerability out in the open suddenly.
 Tina had many of her own disappointments, stemming from the modeling her parents laid down.

-This is an important time when a therapist needs to be acutely aware of the unique opportunity to do key work around changing the very structure of how the couple relate.
-It is also important to discuss the sense of disappointments both feel, in a safe and supportive environment.
+This is a critical time when a therapist must be acutely aware of the unique opportunity to do key work around changing the structure of how the couple relate.
+It is also essential to discuss the sense of disappointment both feel in a safe and supportive environment.

-While the couple might feel that things are “falling apart” during these important initial weeks, a skilled couples therapist sees it as an “opening up” rather than a “breaking down” process.
-For Tina, this means revealing her own fragility, fears, and needs that she had kept hidden up until now.
+While the couple might feel that things are “falling apart” during these critical initial weeks, a skilled couples therapist sees this as an “opening up” rather than a “breaking down” process.
+For Tina, this means revealing her fragility, fears, and needs, which she had kept hidden until now.

 And owning up to her unsupportive stance based on rigid gender stereotyping.
-Bill’s proposing divorce opened her up to considering this.
+Bill’s proposal for divorce opened her up to consider this.

 Bill also had to talk about how he, too, had retreated from the marriage by not confronting his wife.